Hazelradingoana/workflowSystemDjango/README.md

 The workflow is designed to be extensible.
 To add new features or modify existing ones, follow the existing code structure and conventions.
 Use Django's built-in functionality for creating forms, handling file uploads, and rendering templates.

-## License

-## Features

-- Capture customer information via an HTML form.
-- Upload an Excel file with the customer's financial data.
-- Render a temporal graph displaying income and expenditure.

-## Assumptions

-- The system supports only one user, without the need for login or user management.
-- Data storage is implemented using SQLite for simplicity.
-- The user interface is simple and styled using HTML forms.

 ## Setup and Installation

 ### Prerequisites